 Unfortunately, crooked companies or unscrupulous people looking to exploit those in need are all-too-common these days.
 Sometimes, people can be so desperate for debt relief help that they’ll jump at the first opportunity that comes their way.
 That’s why it’s so critical that you do your own research before choosing the right agency to consolidate your debt.
 Here are 5 surefire ways to ensure the company you are working with for your Debt Consolidation Program is friend, not foe.

 1. Ask about their fees.

 Reputable debt and credit counselling agencies don’t come with a hefty price tag—that would kind of defeat the purpose, no?
-All counselling should be free, and if you do decide to enter a Debt Consolidation Program you’ll likely pay just a small initial set-up fee.
+All counselling should be free, and if you do decide to start a Debt Consolidation Program you’ll likely pay just a small initial set-up fee.
 (Anything more than $50 should raise eyebrows.)

 After that, a minimal management fee will be deducted from your monthly payment to cover processing costs and account management.
 This shouldn't be more than 10 percent.

-2. Make sure they are a non-profit organization (NPO) or registered charity.
+2. Make sure they are a non-profit organization (NPO)

 3. Check to see if they have any accreditations.